Tomonori12/DL-Environment-Autosetup/README.md

 ## DL-Environment-Autosetup
 This repository includes this readme and a Makefile.
 The Makefile allows you to easily setup a deep learning platform using keras, tensorflow and theano.
 The testing OS is Ubuntu 14.04.5 LST 64bit, and hardware environmnets are X79 Extream 9 with Core i7, 32Gb memory and GTX Titan Black.
-All processes can be done just to follow Makefile codes as below.
+All processes can be done just to follow as below.

 ### 1. Make a directory to keep the Makefile and download the Makefile from this repository.
 Let's assume that we keep it in "DL_folder" under your user accuount folder.